MongoDB-NLQ/WikiSQLv2/README.md

 - dev: Partition for validating a model.
 - test: Partition for testing a model.
 - train: Partition for training a model.

+The main folder includes four types of files in the following format for each partition:
+- {partition}.jsonl:
+- {partition}_tables.jsonl:
+- {partition}_results.jsonl:
+- {partition}_results_case_insensitive:

+dataset also features database_creation_sql folder where SQL scripts (in sql and txt format - one query per line) are located.
+The scrips include queries to create tables for every partition and fill each with corresponding tables.